composablehorizons/compose-icons/icons-tabler-outline-android/README.md

-# Tabler outline icons for Android
+# Tabler Outline icons for Android

-An Android icon library with all available Tabler outline icons as XML drawables.
+An Android icon library with all available Tabler Outline icons as XML drawables.

 ## Installation